-The Official Community Plan and Regional Housing Affordability Strategy encourage a range of housing types to address community housing needs and help build a complete community.
-There is a limited supply of many types of housing in Cordova Bay including rental units, affordable units, and ground-oriented attached housing units.
+Saanich's Official Community Plan and Housing Strategy encourage a range of housing types to address community housing needs and to help build a complete community.
+There is a limited supply of many types of housing in Cordova Bay including rental units, affordable units, smaller units, and ground-oriented attached housing units.
 In many parts of the community, age restrictions or high unit prices significantly limit housing options for families or low-moderate income households.
-Section 8.1 addresses housing affordability.
+Section 8.2 addresses housing affordability.